BoKwokProjectA/Production-Grade-AI-Medical-Image-Risk-Prediction-Platform-FastAPI-Docker-RAG-SQLite-Cloud/README.md

 For Google Cloud Run, the container uses the platform-provided `PORT` environment variable.
 The deployment can be kept warm with `--min-instances 1` for live demo readiness.

+## ⚡ Power Automate Workflow Integration

+The project includes a working Power Automate workflow integrated with the Dockerized FastAPI backend.
+This demonstrates that the deployed API can be used not only through Swagger or direct HTTP requests, but also through low-code automation tooling.

+The automation layer is presented as practical AI workflow automation around the backend.
+It does not automate medical diagnosis, treatment advice, or clinical decision-making.

 ## ☁️ Google Cloud Run Deployment

 The API is deployed on Google Cloud Run using Docker and Google Cloud Build source deployment.